kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 11.md

 1. Stop the services that you may have running from previous exercises, except for common-config-server and common-eureka-server.
 If using an IDE you may also wish to close all of the projects that are not related to "lab-11”.

 1. Start the common-config-server and common-eureka-server if they are not running.
-From the student files folder, open a command prompt and run these commands (they should open separate command prompts for you):
+Open a command prompt relative to the student files folder, then run these commands (they should open separate command prompts for you):

     * Windows:
     ```